Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Ability Score Increase**

-    Choose one ability in which you lack Saving Throw Proficiency.
+    Choose one ability in which you lack :d20-save: **Saving Throw** Proficiency.
 Increase the chosen Ability Score by 1, to a maximum of 20.

 - **Saving Throw Proficiency**

-    You gain Saving Throw Proficiency with the chosen ability.
+    You gain :d20-save: **Saving Throw** Proficiency with the chosen ability.

 ### Ritual Caster
 *4th-level Feat*